csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 - [**Documentation Part 1**](https://github.com/user-attachments/files/29340663/XB.Monitor.Part.1-.Cary.Humphries.pdf)
 - [**Documentation Part 2**](https://github.com/user-attachments/files/29340673/XB.Monitor.Part.2-.Cary.Humphries.pdf)
+- **Abstract**: The XbMonitor program is a software-based system created for the Xantrex” XW series of products.
+The Xantrex XW products are used to control renewable energy and backup power systems.
+These Xantrex XW products communicate with each other through a built-in controller area network called Xanbus.
+The XbMonitor program is designed to connect directly to the Xanbus network by using a simple USB connection and an Apox USB to CAN converter.
+When connected to the network the program is able to discover, monitor, and communicate with all attached devices from a single connection point while displaying almost real-time data in a user friendly graphical display.

 ## Carlos Ocasio Rodriguez - Xecure Password Manager

 - [**Documentation**](https://github.com/user-attachments/files/29340715/Xecure.Password.Manager.-.Carlos.Ocasio.Rodriguez.pdf)
+- **Abstract**: The project is a password manager application for Windows computers used to securely store and manage log in credentials.
+It uses a ‘master’ password to provide access into the users account with all the records and credentials.
+The application also has connectivity to a MySQL database that is used to securely store the users information.
+In order to protect the information in the database the application uses the well-established AES 256 encryption standard and the SHA 256 hashing algorithm.
+Additionally, the users have the option to generate unique and complex passwords for every record entered.
+Users will also have the option of entering their own passwords and the application will guide them every step of the way.
+The application can also copy a record’s password into the computers clipboard.
+This password will then be wiped from the clipboard after fifteen seconds or if the user closes the application.
+Lastly, the program has features that allows users to reset their “master” password and email if they forget it or wish to change it.

 ## Michael Wilcome - XNA Card Game

 - [**Documentation**](https://github.com/user-attachments/files/29340749/XNA.Card.Game.-.Michael.Wilcome.pdf)
+- **Abstract**: XNA Game Studio is an add-on for Visual Studio that allows programmers to create games in C#.
+It comes with a few basic methods which allow the programmer to efficiently set up a game the way they want to.

 ## Yon Meyer - Y.M.
 Inc.